zdoom-docs/staging/md/ZScript/Enumerations.md

 ## Enumerators

-Enumerators can either be incremental --- from the last enumerator, or 0 if there is none --- or explicitly set.
+Enumerators can either be incremental &mdash; from the last enumerator, or 0 if there is none &mdash; or explicitly set.

 <dl class="syn"><dt>Enumerator</dt><dd>